16ms/videotape/README.md

 # VideoTape

-Capture and analyze frames from your applications and web-sites to find out how stable your animations, and how fast responses to gestures.
+Capture and analyze frames from your mobile and web applications to find out how stable your animations, and how fast responses to gestures.

 # Getting started